Ona Speedway: 1960s

-Constructed in 1962 by West Virginia Sports and Motor Sports Inc at a cost of $750,000, the track was phase 1 of a larger project that would include a 1.375-mile superspeedway and football field.
+Constructed in 1962 by West Virginia Sports and Motor Speedway Inc at a cost of $750,000, the track was phase 1 of a larger project that would include a 1.375-mile superspeedway and football field.
 The track hosted two NASCAR Cup Series races in the 1960s.

 The 1963 Mountaineer 300 was held on August 18, 1963, with an attendance of 16,000.
 The 300 lap race was won by Fred Lorenzen.

 The 1964 Mountaineer 500 was held on August 16, 1964, with an attendance of 12,000.
 The 500 lap race was won by Richard Petty.
 During the race pieces of the pavement cracked and became displaced causing complaints from many of the drivers.

 Other notable drivers who raced at the track include Junior Johnson, Ned Jarrett, Jim Paschal, David Pearson, Wendell Scott, Buck Baker, and Joe Weatherly.

 In 1965 NASCAR did not return to Ona and the planned 1.375-mile superspeedway was canceled.
 A denied direct-access interstate ramp was partly blamed along with declining attendance, low driver payout, and the pavement issue during the 1964 race.
 The track continued to operate with local racing until it was purchased by entertainer Dick Clark and the Lashinsky brothers in 1969.